Pavan Malhotra: Early life and career

 Over the years he had worked with directors like Buddhadeb Dasgupta, Saeed Akhtar Mirza, Shyam Benegal, Deepa Mehta and Roland Joffé.

-In 2006, he was seen in Manish Goswami's Aisa Desh Hai Mera on Sony television.
+In 2006, he was seen in Manish Goswami's Aisa Des Hai Mera on Sony television.
 He is seen on the TV series Alag Alag and Partho Mitra's Patang on DD Metro.
 He recently starred in the major hit movies Jab We Met and Bhaag Milkha Bhaag.
 He is currently acting in Lagi Tujhse Lagan as Malmal More on Colors TV.
 He has recently worked in hit movies like Punjab 1984 and Children Of War.

 In 2016, a retrospective to mark his 25 years in cinema was held at India International Centre (IIC), Delhi.